things to do in Galway

 credit to Galway City Museum

-For a fascinating look at the lengthy history of the region, you have to check out the Galway City Museum.
+For a fascinating look at the lengthy history of the region, you have to check out the Galway City Museum, easy to locate right next to the river and the Spanish arch.
 Discover the Gaelic traditions of the country including its folklore, myths and legends.
 Learn how different this part of the country was when it was roamed by tribes hundreds of years ago.

 7 – Walk along the Cliffs of Moher